nonplayer/hammercrawl/hc_complete_rules.md

 * **Experience Points:** XP is gained from overcoming challenges and from investing treasure.
 * **XP as Money:** XP is the fifth and final new step on the Classic Money Chain (CP, SP, GP, PP, and now XP), with 10 PP = 1XP.
 * **Advantages and Disadvantages:** They're in here, and they're incremental.
+* **Consolidated Spellcasting:** Clerics and Magic-Users have much closer-aligned rules for spellcasting and memorization.
+This is to assist new/random drop-in players in having fun with playing these two classes, which have historically presented challenges for noobs.

 # Book One: The Player's Guide to Crawling Dungeons

 ## CHAPTER: Creating Your Character